|KANG, Y - U NORTH DAKOTA

-Submitted to: Journal of Trace Elements in Experimental Medicine
+Submitted to: Trace Elements in Man and Animals International Symposium

 Publication Date: N/A

 Interpretive Summary: Catalase is a major enzyme involved in detoxification of hydrogen peroxide, a form of highly reactive oxygen that is destructive to tissues.
 The activity of catalase in the heart is very low, being only about 2% of that of the liver in the mouse.
 This relative inability to dispose of reactive oxygen species may be responsible for the unusual sensitivity of the heart to oxidative injury.
 The objective of this research was to determine whether selective elevation of catalase activity in the mouse heart by genetic methods can provide protection against oxidative toxicity to the heart.
 The gene for elevated catalase in the heart was successfully inserted and bred into mice.
 Transgenic mice were identified by molecular biological methods and by measuring catalase activities in the heart and other organs.
 Fifteen mouse lines have been produced in which catalase and no other antioxidant is overexpressed in the atria and ventricles of the heart.
 Each transgenic line exhibits a stably elevated heart catalase activity ranging for 2- to 500-fold higher than normal.
 This model was found to be protective against oxidative damage induced by the anti-cancer drug adriamycin.
 This model will be useful for studying oxidative mechanisms in copper-deficient mice.
 Such studies will help scientists and consumers understand the trace element nutrition of the cardiovascular system.